salsa-rs/salsa-rfcs/RFC0004-LRU.md

 It is possible to call `set_lru_capacity(n)` method on any non-input query.
 The effect of this is that the table for the query stores at most `n` *values* in the database.
-If a new value is computed, and there are already `n` existing ones in the database, the lest recently used one is evicted.
+If a new value is computed, and there are already `n` existing ones in the database, the least recently used one is evicted.
 Note that information about query dependencies is **not** evicted.
 It is possible to change lru capacity at runtime at any time. `n == 0` is a special case, which completely disables LRU logic.
 LRU is not enabled by default.